 The one thing to note about slate roofing is that it’s very expensive.
 Most slate roofs will cost 2-3 times more than your average asphalt shingle roof.

 Red Canyon Roofing is a local Colorado roofing company that’s ready to bring excellence to your home’s roof.
 We aspire to ensure that every homeowner is 100% satisfied with the services we offer from start to finish.
-So, whether you’re in need of a free inspection after storm damage, a new roof on your home, or roofing services for your home build, Red Canyon is here to get the job done right.
+So, whether you’re in need of a free inspection after storm damage, roofing services, or a new roof on your home, Red Canyon is here to get the job done right.

 Reach out to us today to get the process started.